 I wanted to re-create the latest Deep Q-Learning results on Atari, a huge milestone for AI Research in the past few years.

 Apart from the official code in Lua, I found several Python implementations on github, notably this one from OpenAI or this one among many others.
-Very few Python implementations actually run on Atari environments though, and even less actually report benchmarks comparing to published results.
-Not only that, but I wasn’t able to reproduce or even run some implementations, including the OpenAI DDQN Atari baselines (see github issue)…kind of ironic.
+Few Python implementations actually run on Atari environments though, and even less actually report benchmarks comparing to published results.
+I wasn’t able to reproduce or even run some implementations, including the OpenAI DDQN Atari baselines (see github issue).

-After wasting several days of GPU time, I remembered that I implemented a version of DQN for a CS294 homework, which actually works.
+After fumbling for several days with bad benchmark results on Atari, I remembered that I implemented a version of DQN for a CS294 homework, which actually works.
 I added DDQN + Dueling + Prioritized Replay and put it in

 yarlp (Yet Another Reinforcement Learning Package).
-Then I ran some benchmarks!
+Then I ran some more benchmarks!

 I trained 6 Atari environments for 10M time-steps (40M frames), using 1 random seed, since I have limited time on this Earth.
 I used DDQN with dueling networks without prioritized replay.
 I compare the final mean 100 episode raw scores for yarlp (with exploration of 0.01) with results from Hasselt et al, 2015 and Wang et al, 2016 which train for 200M frames and evaluate on 100 episodes (exploration of 0.05).
 I also compared visually to the learning curves released by OpenAI.